 Road traffic accidents are often considered inevitable in today’s frantic pace of life.
 You or someone you know have probably already been involved in a road traffic accident at some point in your driving history.
 Unfortunately, many people suffer from ongoing back pain as a result of car accidents and many do not realise that they may be eligible to claim the average compensation for a car injury causing a bad back.

-What is the average compensation payable for a bad back injury?
+How much is the average compensation for a car injury

 The amount of compensation payable varies depending on the severity of your injuries and the type of injury suffered.
 See if there is anyone injured in your car first.
 If you are injured, don’t move because it could make your injuries worse.
 Once emergency services get there, offer them any information that you can.
 Also, ask the police officer for a card with their name on it.
 You may need this for your personal injury claim.